Doghouse-Mike/my-notes2/content/Site home.md

 Welcome aboard.
 This is mostly a blank home page thing so there's a "default".
 It will likely change soon once I have made some more steps into figuring this whole shebang out.
 For now here is a photo so I can tell that works.

 ![[B9EA387F-C3C8-45DB-8062-089E2A1ED204_1_102_o.jpeg]]

+If you can see this bit, then the latest sync has worked 19/03/2025 and hopefully *has not* added any extra folders to the explorer.